 Once the underground 3D constraining shapes were generated, mineral resources were stated for those model cells within the constraining underground stope-block shapes that met a given copper equivalent cut-off grade.
 The optimized block cave shape used for the considerations of reasonable prospects for eventual economic extraction was created in 2012, using assumptions contained in base data template 29 ("BDT29"), comprising metal prices of \$3.00/lb copper and \$970.00/oz gold.
 The current mineral resource estimate uses pricing developed in BDT31 during 2014.
 BDT31 has not been updated.
 The BDT31 copper equivalent formula incorporates copper, gold, silver, and molybdenum.
 The assumed metal prices are \$3.01/lb for copper, \$1,250.00/oz for gold, \$20.37/oz for silver and \$11.90/lb for molybdenum.
 Metallurgical recoveries for gold, silver, and molybdenum are expressed as percentages relative to copper recovery.
-Different metallurgical recovery assumptions are based on metallurgical testwork.
+Different metallurgical recovery assumptions lead to slightly different copper equivalent formulas for each of the deposits.
+In all cases, the metallurgical recovery assumptions are based on metallurgical testwork.
 All elements included in the copper equivalent calculation have a reasonable potential to be recovered and sold except for molybdenum.
 Molybdenum grades are only considered high enough to potentially support construction of a molybdenum recovery circuit at Heruga, and hence the recoveries of molybdenum are zeroed out for Hugo North Extension.